Bowers & Wilkins 802 D4 Loudspeakers Reviewed

 • The 802 D4s are very modern and somewhat organic looking.
 While they appeal to me in a modern-looking white finish with gray accents, not the typical black, including some luxurious leather between the midrange driver and the top-mounted tweeter, even the wood finishes might be a little too edgy for people living in a more traditional décor.
 Custom paint could help, but there are other, more traditional looking speakers in the market that might be a little less visually challenging.

 • The magnetic grills are really nicely integrated to the speaker, but they make for a very compelling toy for my little one.
 We keep Giovanni away from the speakers as best that we can, but it’s hard to explain that the midrange speaker grill isn’t a toy.
-My Revel B328 BE speakers downstairs have a more integrated grill that is less likely to get lost or removed by a young one, but I like the look of the Bowers & Wilkins grills better in terms of an overall aesthetic.
+My Revel B328 BE speakers (read the review) downstairs have a more integrated grill that is less likely to get lost or removed by a young one, but I like the look of the Bowers & Wilkins grills better in terms of an overall aesthetic.

 • Like a Wilson Audio speaker, setup of the Bowers & Wilkins benefits from very incremental physical adjustments.
 By all means, you can expect your dealer to tune in your speakers using tape measures, lasers, and mirrors as I often do, but like other top-level audiophile speakers, the 802 D4s do benefit from taking the time and care to get the Nth degree of positioning, be it for bass performance or the imaging.
 Even with a fireplace in the middle of my speakers, I was able to get them to image to outrageously good levels after a few days of ¼-inch and maybe even 1/8-inch adjustments.
 None of this is hard, but some other speakers in this category can be placed roughly in their desired location and that’s that.
 The Bowers & Wilkins 802 D4s benefit from a little more tweaking and audiophile love.